Rational solutions to the Variants of Erd\H{o}s- Selfridge superelliptic curves: Lemmas on ternary equations

 has no solutions for $ABC=2^{\alpha}3^{\beta}5^{\ga}7^{\delta}$ for $\alpha \geq 4, \beta\gamma\delta >0 $ and $7\nmid \beta\gamma\delta.$ \end{lemma}

 \begin{proof} We begin with the assumption that $(x,y,z)$ is a solution to the equation.
-We use the recipes of Frey curves for $(\ell,\ell,\ell)$- equation given by Halberstadt and Kraus\cite{HalKra}.
+We use the recipes given by Halberstadt and Kraus\cite{HalKra} to find the suitable Frey curves for the Fermat type equations of signature $(\ell,\ell,\ell)$.
 We attach the Frey curve $E: Y^2= X(X-Ax^7)(X+By^7)$.
 We write $R=ABC.$ From our assumption we have $\text{Rad}_2(R)=105.$ We apply Ribet's level lowering.
 The Serre conductor of the Frey curve is given by Hence $N=N_7(E)=105,210.$ Let $N=105$, the dimension of weight $2$ newforms of trivial Nebentypus character is $2$ and $c_{43}= 4, 4\sqrt{5}$.
-Since $43\mid XYZ$, the curve has a multiplicative reduction at $43$ and also $43$ is coprime to $7N$, hence
+Since $43\mid XYZ$, the curve has a multiplicative reduction at $43$ and also $43$ is co-prime to $7N$, hence

 Therefore the Fourier coefficient $c_p$ satisfies $7\mid \mathcal{N}_{K/\mathbb{Q}}(c_{43}\pm 44)$.
 A quick computation with possible choices of $c_{43}$ leads to a contradiction.